 The infectious diseases team includes:

-At Children's Hospitals and Clinics of Minnesota, we're the state's leading experts in the prevention of perinatal HIV transmission (from mother to child).
+At Children's Minnesota, we're the state's leading experts in the prevention of perinatal HIV transmission (from mother to child).
 That's far from all that we specialize in, though.
 Here are some of the conditions we treat:

 Infections are a common part of childhood, but some infections ail children for long periods of time—potentially their entire lives—or have very serious symptoms that need specialized treatment.
 That's where we come in.
-The infectious diseases department of Children's Hospitals and Clinics of Minnesota diagnoses and treats acute and chronic infectious diseases, in both hospitalized patients and outpatients.
+The infectious diseases department of Children's Minnesota diagnoses and treats acute and chronic infectious diseases, in both hospitalized patients and outpatients.

 Children's director of Infection Prevention and Control discusses a number of topics pertaining to immunizations.